Murder of Dawn Magyar: Potential for new charges against Wingeart

 At the time of his conviction, Wingeart was under investigation for deaths of young women and other crimes committed in Washtenaw and Ionia counties in the previous ten years.
 The Argus-Press reported in May 2004 that the Michigan Attorney General's office announced that it was reviewing the cold case of the April 7, 1979, rape and murder of 16-year-old Laura Mae McVeigh near Hubbardston, Michigan, in Ionia County, with the potential for bringing charges against Wingeart.
 Because he had never reached trial in the murder of McVeigh, double jeopardy prohibitions would not apply.
 The prosecutors were working with Michigan State Police and investigators from Ionia County.

 In 1981 Wingeart had been arrested on charges related to McVeigh's death.
-He was living in Niles, Michigan, where he grew up, and had moved at least twice in the previous two years.
+He was living in Albany, New York at the time when he was arrested while returning home to visit his parents in Niles, Michigan, where he grew up, and had moved at least twice in the previous two years.
 The case was dismissed before trial in 1982 by the Wexford County, Michigan, judge, who ruled that the police had violated Wingeart's rights in the course of a search for evidence.
 At the time of McVeigh's murder, Wingeart was 38 and living in Eaton Rapids; he worked for the state government.
 He was known to have left the area after McVeigh disappeared and before her body was found, a month after her death; he moved to New York.
 Within two years, he had returned to Michigan.
 In 2004 police said they expected to make use of advances in DNA analysis and other forensic technology in their investigation.